Honorable Alison Hatheway

 Regarding civil matters, attorneys are encouraged to reach resolutions on their own, however, parties are encouraged to contact the Court if they believe that intervention would aid the parties in reaching a settlement agreement.

 This Court uses a standard case management form.
 The form provides attorneys with a discovery deadline, deadlines for identification of experts, dispositive motion deadlines, and pretrial and trial dates which should be adhered to.
 During the initial case management conference, a pretrial conference will be set approximately two weeks prior to trial.
 Pretrial statements are due at least one week before the pretrial conference and should follow the format in the Local Rules.
 Representatives for each party must be present at the final pretrial with full, final, and immediate settlement authority.
 Motions in limine should be filed before the pretrial.
 All exhibits, marked with exhibit numbers/letters, should be submitted to the Court at least three business days before the trial.

 Criminal trials are generally set at 10am and continue until approximately 4pm, with a one-hour lunch and occasional recesses.
 Civil trials are generally set at 11am, or after the conclusion of the criminal docket.
-Civil jury instructions in a complete form should be submitted by e-mail to the law clerk three days before trial.
+Civil jury instructions in a complete form should be submitted by e-mail to the staff attorney three days before trial.
 A witness list must be provided to both the Court and the court reporter before trial.
 Trial briefs are welcome but are not required.
 There is no time limit for voir dire, but counsel is expected to keep voir dire succinct.